 - If the product is expired or damaged by being left in the sun or heat

-- There are ingredients that are hard for our bodies to digest
+- Some ingredients are hard for our bodies to digest

 - The product is not produced properly

 Understanding how the type of CBD affects absorption is more straightforward.